lbarman/Laravel-PHP-nginx-PostgreSQL-pgAdmin-Docker/README.md

 - `php artisan key:generate` regenerates secret keys for app-level crypto
 - `php artisan config:cache` flushes and rebuilds the config cache

+// Create a test in the Feature directory... php artisan make:test UserTest

+// Create a test in the Unit directory... php artisan make:test UserTest --unit